zzattack/munia/SKINS.md

 2. *Add highlights:* button presses are typically shown by changing the color of said button, but MUNIA allows a lot of freedom in this aspect.
 Per button you normally define 2 object groups, one for the non-pressed and one for the pressed state of this button.
 They will typically overlap exactly, but this is not mandatory.
 The MUNIA software will show only one of both states at a time.

 3. *Add metadata:* the last step is to add some XML attributes to the resulting .svg file.
 These will allow the MUNIA software to identify the various parts of the controller, and thereby animate them in the desired way.
-Full details on the possible attributes to specify are detailed in the final section below.
+Full details on the possible attributes to specify are detailed in the sections below.

 ## Skin engine